smartbuf/smartbuf-springcloud/README.md

 The client could use `application/json` to communicate with the server by invoke `helloJSON`, and use `application/x-smartbuf` by invoke `helloSmartbuf`.

-The server's `spring-mvc` will switch to correct converter automatically by the specified `accept` and `content-type`.
+The server's `spring-mvc` will switch to correct converter automatically based on the specified `accept` and `content-type`.

 You can `checkout` this project and find the whole example in `demo` submodule.